Supreme Court to hear arguments in Trump immunity case in April

 "Delay in the resolution of these charges threatens to frustrate the public interest in a speedy and fair verdict — a compelling interest in every criminal case and one that has unique national importance here, as it involves federal criminal charges against a former President for alleged criminal efforts to overturn the results of the Presidential election, including through the use of official power," Smith and his team wrote in a recent filing to the justices.

-Three judges on the federal appeals court in Washington, D.C., unanimously sided with prosecutors earlier this month.
+Three judges on the federal appeals courtin Washington, D.C., unanimously sided with prosecutors this month.

 "We cannot accept that the office of the Presidency places its former occupants above the law for all time thereafter," the D.C. circuit judges wrote.
 Doing so, they said, "would collapse our system of separated powers by placing the President beyond the reach of all three branches."